ysthakur/everything.rs/README.md

 It should work on any OS from the Unix family, including, unfortunately, MacOS.
 If you're on Windows, I'd suggest either switching to Linux or defenestrating yourself.

-### I love it!
-How can I support this project?

-Despite how useful this software is, I don't want any compensation for it - working on this was fun enough!